lichfolky/bigdive-notes/git_notes.md

 # push changes to github
 git push --set-upstream origin my-branch

-Example: Start a new repository and publish it to GitHub

-# create a new directory, and initialize it with git-specific functions
-git init my-repo

-# change into the `my-repo` directory
-cd my-repo

-# create the first file in the project
-touch README.md

-# git isn't aware of the file, stage it
-git add README.md

-# take a snapshot of the staging area
-git commit -m "add README to initial commit"
+ take a snapshot of the staging area git commit -m "add README to initial commit"

-# provide the path for the repository you created on github
-git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git
+ provide the path for the repository you created on github git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git

 create a git ignore file